xyxj1024/xyxj1024.github.io/_posts/2021-11-17-SEED-buffer-overflow.md

 ---
 layout:       post
 title:        "SEED Labs 2.0: Buffer-Overflow Attack Lab (Set-UID Version) Writeup"
-category: "Computing Systems"
+categories:   "Computing Systems"
+permalink:    /seed-buffer-overflow/
 ---

 For general overview and the setup package for this lab, please go to [SEED Labs official website](https://seedsecuritylabs.org).
 The lab assignments were conducted using SEED virtual machine configured on a AWS EC2 instance.